Finding Remote Jobs: How and Where

 Image from Andrew Debell on Pros and Cons of Upwork.

-• Have a good profile with a professional-looking photo, experiences, projects, and introduction.
+• Create a detailed profile with a professional photo, clear summary, and portfolio links.

 2. Fiverr